Szymon-Czuszek/SAS-Data-Science/README.md

 The sorted dataset is saved as sortedhouseprice.
 Sorting by descending tax ensures that records with the highest tax rates appear first.

+Step 4: Print the Sorted Dataset
+PROC PRINT DATA=sortedhouseprice:
+Displays the sorted dataset to verify the order of the records after sorting.

 ## Solutions to exercises in Udemy course by Ermin Dedic: "SAS Programming Complete: Learn SAS and Become a Data Ninja"